yunxuxiaoyan/seminarISE/data preprocessing/README.md

 "grepdctsubject" folder

 ### 2.2 remove items whose authors(marcrel:aut) don't exist in Wikidata
 We found out the uri of author is identifier from Deutsche Nationalbibliothek(gnd identifier).
-In order to de federated query using wikidata, we need to make sure all the authors of items in our dataset also exists in Wikidata.
+In order to do federated query using wikidata, we need to make sure all the authors of items in our dataset also exists in Wikidata.
 First query all items in Wikidata with a gnd identifier in Wikidata SPARQL Endpoint(https://query.wikidata.org).
 Download the result as a csv file "gndquery.csv"
 ```